viktor-ferenczi/se-mod-template/README.md

 3. Run Plugin Loader's `SpaceEngineersLauncher.exe` in debug mode (a run config for Rider is provided)
 4. Load your test world, which has the in-development mod loaded from its local folder
 5. You should be able to set breakpoints in your mod's code now

+Remarks
+- Hot reloading (changing the code on the fly) may work, but is generally unreliable.
+- Debugging is compatible with the mod compilation cache of the Performance Improvements plugin.

 ## Troubleshooting